joannakl/ossd_materials/activities/README.md

 - [Browser Add-on Activity](browser_add-on_activity.md), approximately 1hr in class + the time for each group to complete their simple add-on; good for start of the semester, assumes minimal familiarity with Javascript; introduces students to the structure of open source projects, need for documentation, licensing, code of conduct and concludes with a collaborative  mini-project of their own.  :white_check_mark: <br>
 possible followups to this activity:
-  - students present their own browser add-on in class (5-10 minutes demo)
+  - students present their own browser add-on in class (5-10 minutes demo) - this should include discussion of the License they picked, installation instrucitons and contributing documents, etc.
   - students contribute to the projects created by other groups

 - [Code of Conduct](code_of_conduct_activity.md), approximately 1hr,